-All incoming website traffic is proxied through Cloudflare, while traffic to the API & Automations endpoints are routed directly to our backend servers in AWS.
+All incoming website traffic, as well as traffic to the API & Automations endpoints, is proxied to our backend servers in AWS through Cloudflare.

 We use the following Amazon Web Services to drive the opensentinel backend, running primarily out of Oregon, USA (

 All customer data is encrypted in transit as well as at rest, and runtime secrets are managed using a combination of AWS Secrets Manager & AWS Systems Manager Parameter Store.

 The Cloudflare, and AWS security policies are available here:

 Development of opensentinel is carried out in a separate AWS account from staging & production — live customer data is never copied between AWS accounts.